NexonTreeHouse/qwik-graphql-client/README.md

 ### Using a Client Without the Context Provider

-You can use a GraphQL a separate client independently of the context provider by passing a `clientGenerator$` function into hooks.
+You can use a separate GraphQL client independent of the context provider by passing a `clientGenerator$` function into hooks.
 Note: This only works with `useLazyQuery` and `useMutation` hooks.

 ```tsx
 import {